osafkhan/Practice/README.md

 # Practice
-This an Git and Github Practice Repo.
+This an Git and Github Practice Repo.txt